Elizabeth Warren Campaign Workers Reach Tentative Deal To Unionize After Four Months Of Negotiations

 According to The Hill report, Warren campaign staffers reached a bargaining agreement with the International Brotherhood of Electrical Workers, which requires base pay for Warren’s organizers to be set at $4,175 per month.
 The tentative agreement also requires organizers be given a cell phone stipend, sets a 60 hour per week limit on work, and mandates that staff get at least one day off each week.

-The tentative deal comes following a four month negotiation, per a tweet from ABC News campaign reporter Cheyenne Haslett.
+The tentative deal comes following a four-month negotiation, per a tweet from ABC News campaign reporter Cheyenne Haslett.

 “I’m proud that my campaign has reached an equitable agreement with IBEW 2320 and I’m grateful to the bargaining teams for getting us there,” the Democratic presidential hopeful said.
 “Every worker who wants to join a union, bargain collectively, and make their voice heard should have a chance to do so.
 IBEW has long fought for the dignity of working people, and we’re proud to be part of that tradition.”